 Seven-Day Explorer tickets cost €21 for adults (and €15 for kids).
 This ticket is valid for seven days of unlimited use, day and night.
 And this ticket type can be used in both Malta and Gozo.

-Being surrounded by endless crystal clears means you can travel to the best places to visit by sea.
+Being surrounded by endless crystal clear waters means you can travel to the best places to visit by sea.

 Valletta Ferry Services run between Marsamxett Harbour (Valletta) and Sliema.

-(They also run a service from Valletta Harbour to The Three Cities and a single costs €2 per person).
+(They also run a service from Valletta Harbour to The Three Cities and a single cost €2 per person).